sadokjbenyeni/finance/finance/contents/areas_of_finance/public_finance/Public Finance.md

 - [ ] to learn about the overview of public finance, read [[Overview]].
 - [ ] to check the public finance management section, read [[Public Finance Management]].
 - [ ] to get aquainted with gouverment expenditures, read [[Gouverment Expenditures]].
-- [ ] to get understand the financing of gouverment expenditures, read [[Financing of Gouverment Expenditures]].
+- [ ] to get an idea about the financing of gouverment expenditures, read [[Financing of Gouverment Expenditures]].
 - [ ] to understand the gouverment finance statistics and methodology, read [[Gouverment Finance Statistics and Methodology]]